 Introduction

 Renal cell carcinoma (RCC) makes up over 90% of kidney cancers and currently is the most lethal genitourinary malignancy\cite{25559415}.
 Papillary RCC (pRCC) accounts for 10%-15% of the total RCC cases (REF).
 Unfortunately pRCC has been understudied and there are no current forms of effective systemic therapy for this disease.
 Recently, the Cancer Genome Atlas (TCGA) published its first result on pRCC(REF), which improves our understanding of the genomic basis of this disease.
-Several genes were identified to be significantly mutated in pRCC.
+Several genes were identified to be significantly mutated in pRCC. [[is this a tcga discovery?]]
 MET, especially, is the leading driver for Type 1 pRCC.
 Missense mutations, amplification and other coding region alterations have been reported in these patients.
-[More intro about MET?]
+[More intro about MET?][[YES what does it do?]][[but good time for us - why?]]

-Non-coding regions, previously overlooked in cancer, has been showed to involve in tumorigenesis [REF:Funseq, TERT promoter].
+Non-coding regions, previously overlooked in cancer, has been showed to be involved in tumorigenesis [REF:Funseq, TERT promoter].
 Mutations in non-coding regions may cause disruptive changes in both cis- and trans-regulatory elements.
-Understanding non-coding mutations helps fill the missing “dark matters” in cancer research.
+Understanding non-coding mutations helps fill the missing “dark matter” in cancer research.

 Looking at the mutations at a higher level, multiple endogenous and environmental mutation processes shape the somatic mutational landscape observed in cancers (REF Alexanderov).
-Analyses of the associated genomic alterations gives information of cancer development, sheds light on mutational disparity between cancer subtypes and even indicates potential new treatment strategies (REF Alexanderov Gasteric CA).
+Analyses of the associated genomic alterations gives information of cancer development, shed light on mutational disparity between cancer subtypes and even indicates potential new treatment strategies (REF Alexanderov Gasteric CA).
 Additionally, genomic features such as replication time and chromatin environment govern mutation rate along the genome, contributing to spatial mutational heterogeneity.
 While identifying mutation signatures is possible using data from whole exome sequencing (WXS), whole genome sequencing (WGS) gives richer information on mutation landscape and minimizes the potential effect of clone selection.

 In this study, we comprehensively analyzed 32 pRCC WGS data along with an extensive set of WXS data in multiple levels.
 We went from microscopic examination of driver genes to analysis of whole genome sequencing variants and finally, to investigation of high-order mutational features.
 First, We focused on MET, a proto-oncogene which play a central role in pRCC, especially in Type 1.
-We validated rs11762213, a germline exonic single nucleotide polymorphism inside MET, as a cancer-specific survival (CSS) predictive SNP for the first time in pRCC.
-We also found several potentially impactful non-coding alternations around MET promoter and first two exons.
-Empowered by whole genome sequencing, we further expanded our scope, scrutinized nearly 150,000 non-coding mutations and found several potentially high-impact mutations in non-coding regions.
+We found rs11762213, a germline exonic single nucleotide polymorphism inside MET, as a predictive SNP for cancer-specific survival (CSS) for the first time in pRCC.
+We also found several potentially impactful non-coding alternations around MET promoter and first two exons.[[which expl some cases w/o coding?]]
+Then we went onto cases not as easily explained as those with MET alterations.
+We analyzed nearly 150,000 non-coding mutations and found several potentially high-impact mutations in non-coding regions.
 Further zooming out, we discovered pRCC exhibits mutational heterogeneity in both nucleotide context and genome location, indicating underlying vibrant mutational processes interplay.
 Methylation is the leading factors influencing the mutation landscape.
 Methylation status drives the intra-sample mutation variation by giving rise to more C>T mutations in the CpG context.
 APOBEC activity, although infrequently observed, leaves unequivocal mutation signatures in a pRCC genome but not in ccRCC.

 Results